BIGJRA/BIGJRA.github.io/rejuv.md

     -   Take Down

-Her team focuses on a lot of fast, hard hitting Pokémon that can U-Turn out if need be.
+Her team focuses on a lot of fast, hard hitting Pokemon that can U-Turn out if need be.
 They’re all frail bar Gliscor though, so if you have the bulk to survive hits across your team, you can take them out.
 Not a noteworthy fight after Angie, to be honest.